textcreationpartnership/A02746/README.md

 ##Content Summary##

 #####Front#####

-A touch-stone of grace Discouering the differences betweene true and counterfeit grace: laying downe
+1. TO THE PEOple
+of my Cure and
+Charge, Grace and
+Peace be multiplied.

+1. To the godly and
+wel-affected Reader.

+1. A briefe Table directing
+to the principall
+things contained
+in the Treatiſe
+following.

+1. Errata.

 #####Body#####

-1. Differences betwixt true and counterfeit Grace.

-1. Of the Euidence of true and ſound Grace.

-1. The first Euidence of grace.

-1. A ſecond Euidence
+1. A
+TOVCHSTONE
 of Grace.

+    _ Differences betwixt true and counterfeit Grace.

+    _ Of the Euidence of true and
+ſound Grace.

+    _ The first Euidence of grace.

+    _ A ſecond Euidence
+of Grace.

-1. A third Euidence of Grace.
+    _ A third Euidence of Grace.

-1. A fourth Euidence of Grace.
+    _ A fourth Euidence of Grace.

 **Types of content**